Introduction

 This makes it compatible with many platforms and easy to use with different graphics backends.

-The framework also includes a reactive signal system for managing internal application state, as well as a parallel task runner using a the futures crate for asynchronous programming.
+The framework also includes a reactive signal system for managing internal application state, as well as a pluggable task runner interface.

 Quick Start